STM32/Cortex-M3 HOWTO: Development under Ubuntu.

 sudo apt-get install openocd

-If you have something older like Ubuntu 9.04 you need to compile it our self, since the version is to old.
-Also note that if the debian package work, there is no extra value to compile it your self.
+However since that version is kind of old, it could be a good idea to grab a newer version and build it your self.
+But please note that if the debian package work, there is no extra value to compile it your self.

 Build OpenOCD